/

 What Is Two-Way Sync

-Two-way sync (also called bidirectional sync or 2 way sync) is a process where data changes made in either of two connected systems are automatically reflected in both systems.
-This ensures both systems always have the most up-to-date information, regardless of where a change originates.
+Two-way sync (also called bidirectional sync or 2 way sync) automatically reflects data changes made in either of two connected systems in both systems.
+This ensures both systems always have the most up-to-date information.

-Imagine two databases, A and B. When someone updates a customer's phone number in Database A, that same phone number automatically updates in Database B. If someone later changes the address in Database B, that new address appears in Database A. This continuous exchange keeps both systems synchronized.
+Consider a practical scenario: when a sales representative updates a customer's phone number in Salesforce, that change automatically propagates to your PostgreSQL database.
+If someone later changes the address in Database B, that new address appears in Database A.

-Unlike one-way sync, which only pushes data from a source to a destination, two-way sync allows updates to flow in both directions, maintaining consistency across systems.
+Unlike one-way sync, which pushes data from a source to a destination, two-way sync allows updates to flow in both directions.

 • Real-time updates: Changes in one system quickly appear in the other